Bargkoppelweg industrial and commercial area

 Thematic maps of Bargkoppelweg

-Infographic on transport links in the Bargkoppelweg industrial and commercial site
+Infographic on traffic links in the Bargkoppelweg industrial and commercial area

 Connectivity

-The Bargkoppelweg industrial and commercial site has excellent transport links.
-It is easily accessible by car via the well-developed road network.
-It also offers excellent accessibility by car (A1/A25) and reliable public transport connections (bus lines, U2, U3).
+The Bargkoppelweg industrial and commercial site provides excellent transport links.
+It is easily accessible by car via the well-developed road network, offering excellent accessibility by car (A1/A25 motorways) and reliable public transport connections (several bus lines as well as U2, U3 underground lines).

-• The proximity to the Port of Hamburg complements logistical options for import/export.
+• The proximity to the Port of Hamburg creates logistical opportunities in terms of import/export.

-• Overall, the infrastructure enables efficient logistics, flexible working routes and stable supply chains for companies in the location.
+• Overall, the infrastructure enables efficient logistics, flexible working routes and reliable supply chains for companies at the location.

-Infographic on the standard land values in the Bargkoppelweg industrial and commercial estate
+Infographic on standard land values in the Bargkoppelweg industrial and commercial area

 Standard land values

-The standard land value is the land value of a fictitious plot of land that is ideal for its surroundings.
-In the Bargkoppelweg industrial estate, the standard land value is between approx. € 420 and € 430 per square metre.
+The standard land value signifies the average value for a certain zone in a given municipal area.
+In the Bargkoppelweg industrial and commercial area, the standard land value is between approx. € 420 and € 430 per square metre.

 Bargkoppelweg: selected company profiles